 - Freezies are frozen tubes of flavoured sugar or fruit juice blended with water.

-- Lays Swiss Chalet Chips A press release touted the new product as the “most Canadian chip ever.”
-Swiss Chalet’s secret-recipe sauce has been available since 1954, when the restaurant first opened its doors, and has developed a “cult-like following” among Canadians.
+- Lays Swiss Chalet Chips – Swiss Chalet’s secret-recipe sauce has been available since 1954 when the restaurant first opened its doors and has developed a “cult-like following” among Canadians.

-- All-Dressed are a variety of potato chips with a combination of salt & vinegar, ketchup, barbecue, sour cream, onion and other mystery seasonings.
+- All-Dressed is a variety of potato chips with a combination of salt & vinegar, ketchup, barbecue, sour cream, onion and other mystery seasonings.

-- Poutine is a Quebec dish of French fries covered with cheese curds and gravy, said cheese curds must be squeeky
+- Poutine is a Quebec dish of French fries covered with cheese curds and gravy, said cheese curds must be squeaky

-- Butter Tarts a small, pecan-pie-like tart that has become a national treasure, only in Canada
+- Butter Tarts a small, pecan-pie-like tart that has become a national treasure

-- Nanaimo bar are multilayer cookie bars with a crunchy biscuit base of coconut and almonds a second layer of custardy cream and chocolate icing on top.
+- Nanaimo bars are multilayer cookie bars with a crunchy biscuit base of coconut and almonds a second layer of custard cream and chocolate icing on top.

 - Homo Milk, milk with 3.25% milk fat.
 This is not to be confused with Canadian “whole milk,” which is milk that separates when left sitting